 Today it's back to the water!
 After breakfast we travel approximately 1 hour in a private speed boat to visit the spectacular Los Tuneles!
 We will enjoy another morning of snorkeling with penguins, turtles, manta rays, sea lions and sharks!
 This is one of the best snorkeling sites in the Galapagos, famous for pure aesthetic reasons, as well as lava tunnels and stunning aquatic wildlife.
 After a long day of snorkeling, punctuated by a wonderful picnic lunch, we return to Puerto Villamil.
 We'll enjoy a short rest before visiting the Giant Tortoise Breeding Center, and then another fantastic dinner.

-After breakfast we return to Puerto Ayora by private speed boat.
+After breakfast we return to Puerto Ayora by speed boat.
 After checking into our hotel, we will visit the Charles Darwin Research Center to learn more about the natural history of the Galapagos.
 We will enjoy lunch and then hike to the pristine Tortuga Bay beach (3 miles round trip).
 Tortuga Bay Beach is famous for its stunning shoreline that slopes into the gorgeous water of the Pacific Ocean.
 We'll explore, take photos, relax and soak in the sun, surrounded by the Marine Iguanas.
-We'll cap off our afternoon with a walk through the Marine Iguana Sanctuary, and try to catch a glimpse of some Blue-Footed Boobies or Frigate birds along the shore.
+After our afternoon at Tortuga Bay we have the evening for shopping and our last dinner together in Puerto Ayora.

 Add-on Rooms: If you'd like to extend your stay, we are happy to book extra room nights before and/or after your trip at our preferred hotel for an additional 30% service fee.